jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Vascular Conditions of the Eye
 ----------------------

+###  Amaurosis fugax

+Usually caused by atheroemboli from the carotid arteries and causes temporary vision loss as opposed to the persistent vision loss seen in this patient.
+Swelling of the optic disc may be seen in some cases

 ### Retinal Vein Occlusion

 #### Central retinal vein occlusion (CRVO)
 Central retinal vein occlusion presents as a sudden, painless, unilateral loss of vision.
 It is also noted in patients with a history of hypertension.
 Ophthalmoscopic signs are disk swelling, venous dilation and tortuosity, retinal hemorrhages, and cotton wool spots.
+Central retinal vein occlusion presents with acute or subacute painless monocular visual loss.
+Funduscopic examination shows a "blood and thunder" appearance consisting of optic disk swelling, retinal hemorrhages, dilated veins, and cotton wool spots.

   - Non-ishaemic CRVO mild to moderate visual loss
   - Ischaemic CRVO marked visual loss